-Participants made an average of 49 fixations (SD=8.4) during each 20s clip, with fixations having a mean duration of 377ms (SD=83).
-The saccades between these fixations had a mean amplitude of 6.6° (SD=1.2).
+Participants made an average of 49 fixations (SD = 8.4) during each 20s clip, with fixations having a mean duration of 377 ms (SD = 83).
+The saccades between these fixations had a mean amplitude of $6.6^{\circ}$ (SD = 1.2).
 In all subsequent analysis, the fixation at clip onset was not included, because its central position was constrained by the procedure preceding the onset of the clip.
-To move beyond these simple descriptives, we quantified the attention given to the targets in the clip by defining a region of interest (ROI) around each person.
+To move beyond these simple descriptives, we quantified the attention given to the three people in the clip (i.e., the "targets") by defining a region of interest (ROI) around each person.
 This region was a rectangle with dimensions 10.9° by 14.1°, a size that was kept constant for all targets.
 In most cases, there was relatively little movement of the targets within a clip, but for this first analysis the ROIs were large enough to encompass the targets throughout the whole clip.
-The ROIs for one clip are depicted in Figure 1 (right).
+The ROIs for one clip are depicted in Fig. 1 (right).
 Using these ROIs, we classified fixations as landing on one of the targets or on the background of walls, furniture and blank screen.